 Mozilla’s transition to Firefox Quantum brought many changes.
-One of the rather upsetting changes for long time users of the browser was the introduction of WebExtensions which meant all add-ons had to be rebuilt using this new API.
+One of the rather upsetting changes for long time users of the browser was the introduction of WebExtensions, which meant all add-ons had to be rebuilt using this new API.

-Some extensions that we had grown accustomed to however never got around to having this rebirth which meant they became incompatible with all new Firefox versions.
+Some extensions that we had grown accustomed to however never got around to having this rebirth, which meant they became incompatible with all new Firefox versions.
 For those that had to use them, this meant sticking with outdated Firefox versions.

-For a few months I held my ground using Firefox ESR but eventually I too capitulated to the new brave world of Quantum.
+For a few months I held my ground using Firefox ESR, but eventually I too capitulated to the new brave world of Quantum.
 It’s here that I unfortunately realized that FlashGot wasn’t available in the Add-ons store.

-I’ve since then tried many extensions but nothing has ever comes close to the awesomeness of FlashGot.
+I’ve since then tried many extensions, but nothing has ever comes close to the awesomeness of FlashGot.
 Desperate, I installed Palemoon and used FlashGot with it whenever I needed to until it eventually got outdated there too.
-That’s until recently when I came across a fork of FlashGot for Palemoon called Grabit.
+That’s until recently, when I came across a fork of FlashGot for Palemoon called Grabit.

 This got me wondering if somebody else had attempted to make a fork in the WebExtension format.
-That led me to the FlashGot forums where surprisingly I found this thread of someone that had attempted to make a FlashGot-like extension.
+That led me to the FlashGot forums, where surprisingly I found this thread of someone that had attempted to make a FlashGot-like extension.

 Download Grab – A Flashgot-like Addon for Firefox